Es ist ein Fehler aufgetreten

 4. We have the right to make the due supplementary performance dependent on the Customer paying the due purchase price/remuneration.
 However, the Customer shall be entitled to retain a share of the purchase price / remuneration that is reasonable in proportion to the defect.

-6. Claims on the part of the Customer for damages or compensation for wasted expenses shall exist only in accordance with Section VI. and shall in all other respects be excluded.
+6. Claims on the part of the Customer for damages or compensation for wasted expenses shall exist only in accordance with Section VII. and shall in all other respects be excluded.

 1. Insofar as nothing different is provided for in this GTCS including the following provisions, we shall be liable in the case of a breach of contractual and non-contractual duties in accordance with the relevant statutory provisions.